 Run a phone virus scan

 Google Play is full of antivirus apps that you can use to scan for and remove a virus from your phone.
 Here’s how to download and run a virus scan using the free AVG AntiVirus for Android app, which scans apps and files for threats in real-time.

 Step 1: Go to the Google Play Store and download and install AVG AntiVirus for Android

 Step 2: Open the app and tap the Scan button

 Step 3: Wait while the app scans and checks your apps and files for any malicious software

 Step 4: If a threat is found, tap Resolve

-Step 5: Uninstall the malicious app
+Step 5: AVG will help you uninstall the malicious app

 Manually uninstall malicious apps